 Extreme Fire Behavior – I

 Changes in fire behavior have always been present in cases of shelter deployment.
-It is critical for firefighters to maintain situational awareness of live and dead fuel moisture conditions, as well as predicted and current weather conditions.
-As fire behavior moves from mild to moderate to extreme, it is critical to act decisively in regard to the changing situation.
+It is critical for firefighters to maintain situation awareness of live and dead fuel moisture conditions, as well as predicted and current weather conditions.
+As fire behavior moves from mild to moderate to extreme, it is critical to act decisively regarding the changing situation.

 Discuss the following indicators of extreme fire behavior: